-While protecting yourself and your family from the novel coronavirus, COVID-19, over the past several months, you may not have paid as much attention to your own health — including your heart health.
+While protecting yourself and your family from COVID-19 over the past year, you may not have paid as much attention to your own health — including your heart health.

 The pandemic continues to take a physical, mental and emotional toll on our daily lives.
 As a result, many people are moving less, drinking more alcohol, eating poorly (including consuming “comfort” foods that are high in fat and sodium) and feeling more stressed.